BobSteagall/clang-builder/README.txt

 ----------------------------------------------
-4. HOW TO BUILD CLANG 10.0.X WITH THESE SCRIPTS
+4. HOW TO BUILD CLANG 10.X.Y WITH THESE SCRIPTS

+(NB: In the directions below, remember to replace the 'X' with the minor version number and the 'Y' with the patch level number!)

 The process is pretty simple:

  a.
-Clone the git repo and checkout the clang100 branch.
+Clone the git repo and checkout the clang10 branch.

     $ cd <build_dir>
     $ git clone git@gitlab.com/BobSteagall/clang-builder.git
     $ cd <build_dir>/clang-builder
-    $ git checkout clang100
+    $ git checkout clang10

  b.
 Customize the variables exported by clang-build-vars.sh.
 In particular,
-    you will need to customize the first variable at the top of that file, CLANG_VERSION, to select the version of Clang 10.0.X to download and build.
+    you will need to customize the first variable at the top of that file, CLANG_VERSION, to select the version of Clang 10.X.Y to download and build.

     $ vi ./clang-build-vars.sh